andybp85/clean-code-workspace/chap15/README.md

 #### refactor findCommonPrefixAndSuffix()
 I did this without copy and pasting, and it took me a few tries to get the tests passing.

+#### change suffixIndex to suffixLength
+Fairly straightforward, although I left a `+ 1` in the first time I ran my tests.
+IntelliJ also helped me out, as I had left in `this.suffixLength = suffixLength;` in `findCommonPrefixAndSuffix()`, and it helpfully informed me that the assignment is now redundant.
+I always read what the IDE is suggesting, and I've discovered many cool refactorings by reading WebStorm's helpful messages.